-- a) The full names of nominees and/or trustees and/or legal entities acting as legal owners or partners, and for each: - b) country of residence or incorporation, plus - i. in case of individuals, full address, or passport ID-number, or year and month of birth, or a Taxpayer Identification Number (TIN); or - ii. in case of legal entities, company registration number plus address of principle place of business or registered address.
+a) The full names of nominees and/or trustees and/or legal entities acting as legal owners or partners, and for each:

+b) The full address or company registration number (for legal persons), or passport ID-number, or year and month of birth, or a Taxpayer Identification Number (TIN).

 If this data is available online but there is a cost to access it, the secrecy score will be reduced but not to zero.
-To obtain a zero secrecy score, this data needs to be accessible online for free and in open data format.
+To obtain a zero secrecy score, this data needs to be accessible online for free and in open data format (see Table 5.1 above).